haxmeister/e-go/doc/ego-doc.1.rst

 =========

 ---------------------------------------------
-Funtoo Linux Ego Documentation Module
+LiGurOS Linux Ego Documentation Module
 ---------------------------------------------

 :Author: Daniel Robbins <drobbins@funtoo.org>
 :Version: ##VERSION##
 :Manual section: 1
-:Manual group: Funtoo Linux Core System
+:Manual group: LiGurOS Linux Core System

 SYNOPSIS
 ========

-The ``ego doc`` or ``edoc`` command can be used to render Funtoo Linux wiki documentation for console viewing.
+The ``ego doc`` or ``edoc`` command can be used to render LiGurOS Linux wiki documentation for console viewing.
 To use this command, specify the name of the article as the first argument.
 It is recommended that you pipe the output of this command to ``less`` or another pager so that you can scroll through the output.